goravel/docs/the-basics/session.md

 ## Introduction

-Sessions enable you to store user information across multiple requests, providing a stateful experience within the inherently stateless HTTP protocol.
+Session enables you to store user information across multiple requests, providing a stateful experience within the inherently stateless HTTP protocol.
 This user information is stored persistently on the server side.
-Goravel offers a unified interface for interacting with various persistent storage mechanisms.
+Goravel offers a unified interface for interacting with various persistent storage drivers.

+## Configuration

+The `session` configuration file is located at `config/session.go`.
+The default driver is `file`, which stores sessions in the `storage/framework/sessions` directory.
+Goravel allows you to create a custom `session` driver by implementing the `contracts/session/driver` interface.

-## Register Middleware
+### Register Middleware

 By default, Goravel does not start a session automatically.
 However, it provides middleware to start a session.
 You can register the session middleware in the `app/http/kernel.go` file to apply it to all routes, or you can add it to specific routes: